peterdonnelly1/pipeline/README.md

  *** To install the NVIDIA Container Runtime on your host machine (highly recommended) ***:

-    If you use standard docker, CLASSI will only make use of CPUs; GPUs will be ignored.
-    All CLASSI capabilities except cuda_tsne (which is expicitly designed to use a GPU) will work, albeit much slower.
-    For GPU support, the NVIDIA Container Runtime is required on the system running Docker.
-The "FROM nvidia/cuda ... directive below creates an image that supports GPUs, but you _also_ require the NVIDIA Container Runtime.
+    If you use standard docker, CLASSI will only make use of CPUs; GPUs will be ignored All CLASSI capabilities except cuda_tsne (which requires a GPU) will work, albeit much slower For GPU support, the NVIDIA Container Runtime is required on the system running Docker The "FROM nvidia/cuda ... directive below creates an image that supports GPUs, but you _also_ require the NVIDIA Container Runtime

     Installation instructions (4 steps) follow (these are from https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 Note: there is no  NVIDIA Container Runtime for Windows.

     distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \